CoolHackerMan27/Security-AI-Project/README.md

 If using Cuda make sure the install locations match those inside pivateGPT.py Then edit EnviromentVariable.env and change the name to .env

+## Frontend Setup

+In its current state, there is a web front-end that also must be set up and deployed.
+The front end is made with Typescript using React, Vite, and NPM.
+It is not designed to be exposed to the internet and doing so is a major security risk.
+### Installing NPM
+First, you need to install NPM and Node.js if they are not installed already.
+[Node] (https://nodejs.org/en) Then move to the directory where you cloned the repo and run ```npm install```.
+This should install all the required packages and configure Vite.

+### Configuring API endpoints
+Next, you need to make sure that the API in the website is pointing to the IP of the machine that is running the AI.
+If they are the same machine then set both to be the local host.

+### Running the frontend

+Once everything has been configured you can start the front end with ```npm run dev```.
+This should start up the website and serve it on that machine's local host.
+This can be configured to serve other devices on that network if desired.

 # Usage
+The first page on the website is a landing page that provides some links to learn more about the individual parts used to create the application and website.
+Click the initialize button to start.
+From there you can ask questions and the responses and sources used will appear in their respective boxes.
+It is worth noting that depending on the hardware it can take several minutes to answer each question.